-Financial support to third parties will be accepted in projects which actively engage such third parties in the delivery of the work programme by delegating them the implementation of some of the foreseen activities (in the form of a funding grant) or in which grants and prizes are launched in order to achieve the project's objectives and priorities.
+- Financial support to third parties will be accepted in projects which: - actively engage network members in the delivery of the work programme by delegating them the implementation of some of the foreseen activities (in the form of a funding grant) in a way that would help build the coownership of the proposed programme by the network members. - actively engage with non-member organisations in the implementation of specific activities or tasks delegated to them (re-granting) with the aim to scale-up the scope and reach of the network and build strategic partnerships that would fit within the priorities of the call.

-The project application must clearly specify why financial support to third parties is needed, how it will be managed and provide a list of the different types of activities for which a third party may receive financial support.
+Your project application must clearly specify why financial support to third parties is needed, how it will be managed and provide a list of the different types of activities for which a third party may receive financial support.
 The proposal must also clearly describe the results to be obtained.